-Cambridge City Council works in partnership with the police and other agencies to help tackle and resolve antisocial behaviour and crime.
+Cambridge City Council works in partnership with the police and other agencies to help tackle and resolve anti-social behaviour and crime.
 They share information as appropriate under data protection law.

-Listed on the right are the type of complaints that you can report to the City Council.
+Listed further on in this article are the type of complaints that you can report to the City Council.
 Crime, however, must always be reported to the police.

 Most residents report anti-social behaviour to the Council online, though it is also possible to report it by phone.
 If you do not have internet access yourself, you can use the internet for free at your local library or community centre.